ghc-proposals/ghc-proposals/proposals/0000-covered-pragma.rst

 per-instance basis without relying on the circular trick and the internal details of GHC for termination of the type checking process.

-Moreover, having the pragma (apart from resolution of `#8634
+Moreover, having the pragma (apart from the resolution of `#8634
 <https://gitlab.haskell.org/ghc/ghc/-/issues/8634>`_) would allow to tidy up the
 default behaviour of functional dependencies as currently implemented in GHC.
 There are a couple of long-standing tickets that highlight surprises one